-- Neoclassical Punk Zydeco Rockabilly: Early in her career, Chan’s music was raw, stripped-down indie rock.
+- Neoclassical Punk Zydeco Rockabilly: Early in her career, Marshall’s music was raw, stripped-down indie rock.
 It then moved to a mixture of blues, country, soul, and indie rock.
 Sun added electronica to the mix while downplaying the blues-country-soul part of her sound.

 - New Sound Album: While the blues-country-soul-indie rock sound was hinted at in previous albums, The Greatest fully exemplified this sound.
 Sun is another example, as seen above.